President of Malta

 The president of Malta (President ta' Malta) is the constitutional head of state of Malta.
 The president is indirectly elected by the House of Representatives of Malta, which appoints the president for a five-year term and requires them to swear an oath to "preserve, protect and defend" the Constitution.
-The president of Malta also resides directly or indirectly in all three branches of the state.
-They are part of Parliament and responsible for the appointment of the judiciary.
+The president of Malta also presides directly or indirectly over all three branches of the state.
+They are part of Parliament and responsible for the appointment of members of the judiciary.
 Executive authority is nominally vested in the president, but is in practice exercised by the prime minister.

 Establishment of office

 The office of the president of Malta (President ta' Malta) came into being on 13 December 1974, when Malta became a republic within the Commonwealth of Nations.
 Queen Elizabeth II ceased to be head of state and Queen of Malta (Reġina ta' Malta), and the last governor-general, Sir Anthony Mamo, became the first president of Malta.